Xilinx/dfx-mgr/README.md

   { "chnl_id": 0,
    "chnl_dir": "ACAPD_DMA_DEV_R" }]
   },
-  "AccelHandshakeType": "”,
+  "AccelHandshakeType": "",
-  "fallbackBehaviour": "software" //Optional: If hw accelerator fails to load,
+  "fallbackBehaviour": "software" // Optional: If hw accelerator fails to load,
                     //DFX-MGR will try software fallback }
 ```

 ## How to build

-DFX-MGR depends on external libraries/frameworks like libdfx, libwebsockets, XRT,
+DFX-MGR depends on external libraries/frameworks like libdfx, XRT,
 i-notify etc. The recommended way to compile this repo is using
 yocto where the required dependency are taken care of in the recipe.

-If not using yocto then dependent libaries will need to be provided to cmake
+If not using yocto then dependent libraries will need to be provided to cmake
 using appropriate -DCMAKE_LIBRARY_PATH.

 ### How to build using yocto